rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I would first analyze what type of violation the company has committed in accordance with the **National Labor Code**.
-This will be coordinated to the **ambassador** of the company through diplomacy and dialogue to seek a peaceful resolution for the benefit of all parties involved in the long run.
+This will be coordinated to the **ambassador** of the company through dialogue and consultation to seek a peaceful resolution for the benefit of all parties involved in the long run.

 #### **What do you think our company/organization could do better?**